unyt-org/uix/docs/manual/17 Guide.md

 ## Storage

-In UIX, you normally don't need to think a lot about how and where to store data.
+In UIX, you don't need to think a lot about how and where to store data.
-UIX provides an abstraction layer that essentially treats in-memory data and persistent data the same way.
+UIX provides an abstraction layer that essentially treats persistent data the same way as in-memory data.

 The most important point to take away is that you don't need to think about a database architecture or serialization strategy when building a UIX app - with eternal pointers, this is all been taken care of by UIX.